-- Rotation Supervisors: Michael Grandner, Ph.D., MTR, CBSM, Denise Rodríguez Esquivel, Ph.D., DBSM, Cristina Garcia, Ph.D., DBSM - Track: Adult - Rotation Schedule Options: Major, Minor - Date and times for rotation: - Mondays 8 AM-12 PM (BUMC-S) and 1-5 PM (WHC/EPICenter) - Tuesdays 8 AM-12 PM (BUMC-S) and 1-5 PM (WHC/EPICenter) - Wednesdays 1-5 PM (BUMC-S and WHC/EPICenter) - Thursdays 9 AM-12 PM (BUMC-S) and 1-5 PM (BUMC-S and WHC/EPICenter) - Fridays 1-5 PM (WHC/EPICenter) - Website: https://psychiatry.arizona.edu/patient-care/adult-psychiatry- clinic/behavioral-sleep-medicine-clinic
+- Rotation Supervisors: Michael Grandner, Ph.D., MTR, CBSM, Denise Rodríguez Esquivel, Ph.D., DBSM, Cristina Garcia, Ph.D., DBSM

+- Track: Adult

+- Rotation Schedule Options: Major, Minor

+- Date and times for rotation:

+- Mondays 8 AM-12 PM (BUMC-S)

+- Tuesdays 8 AM-12 PM (BUMC-S)

+- Wednesdays 1-5 PM (BUMC-S)

+- Thursdays 9 AM-5 PM (BUMC-S and WHC/EPICenter)

+- Fridays 9 AM-3 PM (WHC/EPICenter)

+- Website: https://psychiatry.arizona.edu/patient-care/adult-psychiatry-clinic/behavioral-sleep-medicine-clinic

 Interns learn how to recognize, screen for, diagnose, and treat sleep disorders.
 The clinic has a primary focus on treatment of insomnia, though interns may also see cases of sleep phase delay/advance, shift work disorder, nightmare disorder, and cPAP adherence.
 They may also have exposure to behavioral recommendations that can be made as adjunctive treatment of narcolepsy, other hypersomnia disorders, and parasomnias.
 The rotation includes administration and scoring of assessment instruments, clinical interviews, case conceptualization, consideration of other medical and psychiatric conditions (including treatment of comorbid sleep issues and psychosis with Dr. Garcia at EPICenter), and collaboration in care with primary care, psychiatry, and sleep medicine.
 The BSM clinic also has a BSM case consultation group with other BSM providers throughout the Banner system and other training facilities.
 Interns also have access to the weekly Behavioral Sleep Medicine Seminar (BSMinar), which features renowned sleep medicine scientists, physicians, and BSM practitioners.
 Access to previous recordings is also available in a back-catalog for interns to access.
-Participation in BSM Case Consultation and BSMinar are not required, but highly encouraged.
+Participation in BSM Case Consultation and BSMinar are required.
 Interns will participate in activities that may count towards the Diplomate in Behavioral Sleep Medicine, official board certification in BSM post-licensure.
-Supervision in Spanish is available with Dr. Rodríguez Esquivel.
+Interns will have the option to see patients both at the BUMC-S and WHC sites and will visit the Banner Sleep Medicine Clinic at least once during their training year.
+Supervision in Spanish is available with Dr. Rodríquez Esquivel.

-Banner University Medical Center - South Child & Adolescent Anxiety Clinic (Child Anxiety)
+Banner University Medical Center - South Child & Adolescent Anxiety Clinic (Child Anxiety) (Unavailable Fall 2024)